Oversized or overweight permits allow particular trucks and trailers to carry more significant weight than their standard counterparts.

 - Will destroy the cargo or the vehicle's value by rendering it useless for the intended use

-- Needs more than eight hours of labor to disassemble the load using the proper tools (burden of proof is required to show the necessary hours to disassemble the freight)
+- Needs more than eight hours of labor to disassemble it using the proper tools (burden of proof is required to show the necessary hours to disassemble the freight)

-- Is impossible to disassemble without destroying the load
+- Is impossible to disassemble without destroying it

-Depending on your shipment's route to your desired location, you may need permits for the township, county, or state levels.
+Depending on your shipment's route to your desired location, you may need them for the township, county, or state levels.

 To determine which permits to get, you must know which entity owns the road your shipment will be traveling on.

-You can get these permits directly from the governing body or through a permit service.
+You can get these directly from the governing body or through a service.

-A pre-existing account with each township, county, and state is usually required to obtain a permit directly from the governing body.
+A pre-existing account with each township, county, and state is usually required to obtain it directly from the governing body.

-These accounts allow for quick and inexpensive permits for companies when needed.
+These accounts allow for quick and inexpensive ones for companies when needed.

-When searching for a transporting service, it's essential to check that the transporting provider holds the accounts for the specific route your oversized load needs.
+When searching for a service, it's essential to check that the provider holds the accounts for the specific route your oversized load needs.

-This can save you money and ensure your shipment is delivered on time.
+This can save you money and ensure it is delivered on time.

-If you want to move your shipment yourself, you can go through a permitting service.
+If you want to move yourself, you can go through a service.

-A permitting service is a company that specializes in processing applications for oversized or overweight permits.
+A service is a company that specializes in processing applications for oversized or overweight permits.

 Permit service providers also use their in-depth knowledge of each state's criteria for permissions to obtain the oversized permits their clients require.

-This option is ideal if you already know the route you want your shipment to take.
+This option is ideal if you already know the route you want it to take.

-Before applying for an oversized or overweight vehicle permit, you should check the following items off the list below:
+Before applying for a vehicle permit, you should check the following items off the list below:

 - Beginning and end points for the route